Top pick: Policygenius

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

-A short-term life insurance policy pays out a lump sum benefit if you die or are diagnosed with a terminal illness.
-But unlike a traditional term life insurance policy — which generally lasts five, 10 or 15 years — a short-term policy is only active for a short amount of time.
+A short-term life insurance policy pays out a lump sum benefit if you die during the specified term.
+Unlike a traditional term life insurance policy — which generally lasts five, 10 or 15 years — a short-term policy is only active for a short amount of time.

 Rates can vary significantly depending on on your insurer and personal history.
 Your premiums will be based on your: